 He loves introspection.
 At regular intervals, he weighed all the individuals in his life at the time and if they didn’t meet the minimum requirements, we inaugurated a panel and judged them.
 He was also obsessed with making me into a version of himself, but thankfully, as a born rebel, his plans fell through.
 If they’d worked, you wouldn’t be reading this today.
 You’re welcome.

 These days Lord Moh is easily the most logical and rational thinker around.
-His work ethic and commitment to leadership is unparalleled.
-But as with most great minds, he’s of course a bit nuts.
-He could go from Einstein to Mr Bean in seconds.
+His work ethic and commitment to leadership are unparalleled.
+But as with most great minds, he’s, of course, a bit nuts.
+He could go from Einstein to Mr. Bean in seconds.
 But we’re not worried, it’s all part of the growth process.
-And when he does read this, I hope he knows that his little brother loves him to the death.
+And when he does read this, I hope he knows that his little brother loves him to death.
 And if anybody tries to hurt him, I’m going to war with them.

 Yes, even you mom.